xwmx/nb/README.md

 > nb set editor
 [6]  editor
      ------
-     The command line text editor to use with `nb`.
+     The command line text editor used by `nb`.

      • Example Values: